An Accelerated Inexact Dampened Augmented Lagrangian Method for Linearly-Constrained Nonconvex Composite Optimization Problems: Augmented Lagrangian Method

-The next result, whose proof is the topic of Subsection~\ref{subsec:alm_props_prf}, describes several properties of AIDAL, including a bound on the number of inner iterations performed in each outer iteration, a uniform bound on the size of all cycles, and its successful termination with the required approximate stationary point of \eqref{eq:main_prb}. \begin{prop}
+The next result, whose proof is the topic of Subsection~\ref{subsec:alm_props_prf}, describes several properties of AIDAL, including a bound on the number of inner (or ACG) iterations performed in each outer iteration, a uniform bound on the size of all cycles, and its successful termination with the required approximate stationary point of \eqref{eq:main_prb}. \begin{prop} Let $(\lam, c_1, \chi, \theta, \rho, \eta)$ be as in AIDAL, and define the nonnegative scalars